Understanding Boil Water Advisories and Boil Water Orders

 - The tap water is safe for other purposes such as bathing; however, small children should be discouraged from swallowing bath water.

 - Water boiled for drinking and cooking purposes may be used for brushing teeth.

 Boil Water Order

-A boil water order is issued if contamination has been confirmed in the drinking water system.
-Under a boil water order, it is essential and necessary that customers follow the guidelines outlined in the bullet points above.
+A Boil Water Order is issued if contamination has been confirmed in the drinking water system.
+Under a Boil Water Order, it is essential and necessary that customers follow the guidelines in the bullet points above.

 Do Not Use Order

-A do not use order is only issued in a chemical contamination event, in which case boiling water would be ineffective at removing the contaminant.
-If such a warning would occur, customers would be told not to use tap water for any purpose.
+A Do Not Use Order is only issued in a chemical contamination event, in which case boiling water would be ineffective at removing the contaminant.
+If a Do Not Use Order is issued, customers would be warned not to use tap water for any purpose.

-KC Water issues a cancellation notice once tests on the water confirm that it meets requirements for public drinking water and is safe to drink without boiling.
-At such a point, customers no longer need to boil water prior to drinking or cooking.
+KC Water issues a Cancellation Notice once tests confirm that water in the distribution system meets requirements for public drinking water and is safe to drink.
+When a Cancellation Notice is issued, customers no longer need to boil water prior to drinking or cooking.

 311 Action Center: 816-513-1313, or 311

 KC Water Dispatch: 816-513-0416 (available 24 hours a day)